How to Install a Garage Door Opener

 - Raise the garage door several times to make sure it clears the opener.

 - Attach the wires as directed for the opener control box, then mount it to the wall of your garage.
-Make sure to position it so that it is within convenient reach of all household members and is close enough to the power unit for the wires to reach.
+Make sure to position it so that it’s convenient for everyone and the wires are within reach of the power unit.

 - Run the control box wires up the wall and across the garage ceiling to reach the power unit.
 Attach them as indicated in the manufacturer’s instructions.